(Dandy-Walker Malformation; Dandy Walker Syndrome; Familial Dandy Walker; Dandy Walker Malformation)

 - Shunt—a tube is placed in the brain to allow the extra fluid to drain out of the brain.

-- Ventriculostomy—a tube from one ventricle to another.
+- Ventriculostomy—a connection is made from one ventricle to other areas that contain fluid.
 It allows extra fluid to drain out of the affected ventricle.

 Children's Craniofacial Association http://www.ccakids.com